gohugoio/hugoDocs/content/en/functions/safeHTML.md

 deprecated: false
 ---

+It converts values of type `string` to values of type `"html/template".HTML`.
+Since `markdownify` produces values of type `"html/template".HTML`, you don't need to pipe its output values through `safeHTML`.

 It should not be used for HTML from a third-party, or HTML with unclosed tags or comments.

 Given a site-wide [`config.toml`][config] with the following `copyright` value: